Random Perturbations of Matrix Polynomials: Preliminaries

-We conclude this section with an example of a random matrix without a local limit law, to show the difference between the local limit law and stochastic convergence of eigenvalues.
+We conclude this section with an example of a random matrix without a resolvent limit law, to show the difference between the resolvent limit law and stochastic convergence of eigenvalues.

 \begin{example} Let $X_N\in\Comp^{N\times N}$ be a diagonal matrix, with elements on the diagonal being i.i.d. standard normal variables.
 Although the empirical measures of the eigenvalues of $X_N$ converge weakly in probability to the normal distribution, the resolvent $(X_N-zI_N)^{-1}$ does not converge in any reasonable sense. \end{example}